 The risks associated with vendors and third parties has increased over recent years as the amount of outsourced products and services has soared.
 Organizations struggle with risk management internally and even more so with external entities.
 The focus must be on overall maturity with risk management; including vendors within the scope and boundaries.

-The National Institute of Standards and Technology (NIST) is developing a very helpful (if long) document on how to assess your third party vendors for their security risk, and for determining whether their risk is appropriate to your organization.
+The National Institute of Standards and Technology (NIST) is developing a very helpful (if long) document on how to assess your third party vendors for their security risk, and for determining whether vendor risk is appropriate to your organization.
 The document, NIST SP 800-161 is currently in its second draft and has one basic message: think of your third party vendors as the operators of your controls … and assess the risk of those controls accordingly.
 If those controls are too risky, then put in other controls to mitigate those risks.
 We’ll look forward to seeing further updates to the document, but in the meantime, we know the practical path they are pointing us down, and it’s a smart way to handle this rising security trend.